 In the United States, asbestos is the major cause of malignant mesothelioma and has been considered indisputably associated with the development of mesothelioma.
 However, mesothelioma has been reported in some individuals without any known exposure to asbestos.
 In rare cases, mesothelioma has also been associated with irradiation, intrapleural thorium dioxide (Thorotrast), and inhalation of other fibrous silicates, such as erionite.
 Some studies suggest that simian virus 40 (SV40) may act as a cofactor in the development of mesothelioma.
 This has been confirmed in animal studies, but studies in humans are inconclusive.

-Full List of Mesothelioma Documents (19 Items)
+Click Here for Full List (19 Items)

 Loan Information for low income singles, families, seniors and disabled.
 Includes home, vehicle and personal loans.